 Before I go into those chemicals though, it helps to know where your brain came from.

 If you want to listen instead of read, here’s the podcast episode that goes along with this post — Increasing Your Happiness With Brain Chemicals.

 Let’s start by talking more about your primitive brain.

-This is something I teach in Personal Development For Her and it helps immensely to learn more about why you think the way you do and how to optimize that thinking.
+This is something I teach in Grow You and it helps immensely to learn more about why you think the way you do and how to optimize that thinking.